Otto Antonius: Protection of species

 Antonius recognized the necessity and importance of the protection of species and tried to alert his fellow men to the threat to native and exotic animals.

 Under his direction, Tiergarten the Zoo Schönbrunn joined the first European organisation to save the wisent.
 Due to controlled breeding in adapted and strictly guarded areas, they were very successful.
 This system is still used for endangered species.

 With his book Gefangene Tiere (1933) he wanted to point out that caged animals are not living under worse circumstances than animals living in wilderness.
 He put forward the idea that both develop the same relations to their environment.
 He often quoted [Alfred Brehm], saying that a good cage is like a home for an animal while a bad one is like a prison.
 Here the modern concept of a cage's quality is presented.
 That is the reason why he planned the cages functionally and appropriate for the species.

+Death

+Antonius was a supporter of Nazism and installed Nazi flags at Schönbrunn Zoo following the Anschluss.
 At the end of World War II the Schönbrunn Zoo was badly hit by bombs.
 With the Russian army approaching Vienna, Antonius and his wife committed suicide on 9 April 1945.
+In his suicide note, he wrote "I cannot deny overnight something that I honestly believed in … To err is human, and this is something which is now especially apparent".